krowteaz/ac4/README.md

 ```

 ## ⚖️ Legal
-Only public/free streams from iptv-org are referenced.
-Some streams may be geo-restricted or intermittently available.
-Please comply with local laws and channel terms.
+Streams are from https://iptv-org.github.io/iptv (public/free).
+Some may be geo-restricted.